izan-majeed/oblaoviate/README.md

-# ✨ Oblaoviate — The Bloatware Remover ✨
+# ✨ Obloaviate — The Bloatware Remover ✨

-**Oblaoviate** is a magical shell script that helps you remove bloatware from your Android device using `adb`.
+**Obloaviate** is a magical shell script that helps you remove bloatware from your Android device using `adb`.
 It works by targeting device-specific lists of pre-installed apps and uninstalling them for the current user.

 ---